chauff/readingGroup/README.md

 # Reading group

 Overview of IR/NLP papers covered in my team's reading group.
 Typically, we read and discuss one paper per timeslot (1 hour).
+All PhD and MSc thesis students are expected to attend.

 ## 2019
 - January 7: https://arxiv.org/abs/1707.07700